IsaacBlack12/ftth_planner/README.md

   but this would be computationally expensive to do for all buildings and all trenches

 - Buildings with address information sometimes do not find the closest trench, not sure why

+Seeing this i'm impressed, but since am new to using Github, please what is the name of the software and it is an open source code